thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/quorum.md

 - n: "`count`"
   t: "number"
   p: "Optional<br>(0 or 1)"
-  d: "Number of quorums to list (default: 10)"
+  d: "Number of quorums to list.
+Will list active quorums if `count` is not specified."
 {% enditemplate %}

 *Result---a list of quorums*